wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 ### Monitor Configuration:

 The default monitor configuration operates on a 5-second interval, a setting the script inherently assumes.
 However, if there's a need to modify the monitor interval, it's critical to define a variable called `MON_INTERVAL` that matches the desired interval.
-This adjustment is crucial as the script determines the freshness of the replication timestamp relative to the BIG-IP system time, but there is no mechanism for the script to determine the monitor interval automatically.
+This adjustment is crucial as the script determines the freshness of the replication timestamp relative to the BIG-IP system time, but there is no mechanism for the script to determine the monitor interval from the F5 automatically.
 Given that ClearPass refreshes the replication timestamp every 3 minutes, we allow for 3 minutes + the monitor interval + 5 seconds (a hard coded value to account for clock variances) to consider if a replication timestamp is new enough.

 For example, if the monitor interval is 10 seconds, you should set `MON_INTERVAL` to 10, and a replication timestamp older than 3 minutes and 15 seconds will be considered invalid.

+The monitor interval must be at least 2 seconds.
+F5's best practice for a monitor timeout is 3x the monitor interval plus 1 second (for a 10 second interval, the timeout should be 31).

 ### Script Variables

 - `CLIENT_SECRET`: Manditory.
 Client's secret key for API authentication.
 This will be visible in clear text in the current version of this script
 - `CLIENT_ID`: Manditory.
 Client ID name for ClearPass API authentication.
 - `BUFFER_TIME`: Time buffer for token refresh.
 10 minutes by default if not specified.
 Must be less than token lifetime configured on the API client and greater than the monitor interval.
 Recommended minimum of 1 minute.
 - `MON_INTERVAL`: Interval for monitoring in seconds.
 Must match the internal configured on the monitor itself.
 5 seconds by default if not specified.
+Must be less than the token lifetime and greater than 1.

 ### Token Lifetime